dadanhan/hurst-exp/README.md

-More information can be found on https://www.biorxiv.org/content/10.1101/777615v2 or message/email me (Daniel S Han).
+More information can be found on https://www.biorxiv.org/content/10.1101/777615v2 and https://elifesciences.org/articles/52224 or message/email me (Daniel S Han).